socoolblue/Advanced_XRD_Analysis/README.md

 * numpy : 1.23.1

-***
 ## Getting Started
 All the codes are available as Jupyter Notebook files  `./XRD_analysis.ipynb`.

-***
-## References
+## Reference
+>>      Please cite follwing
-Lee et al. A Deep Learning Approach to Powder XRD Pattern Analysis: Addressing Generalizability and Perturbation Issues Simultaneously
+>>      Lee et al. A Deep Learning Approach to Powder XRD Pattern Analysis: Addressing Generalizability and Perturbation Issues Simultaneously

-DOI will be updated.
+DOI and link will be updated.

 ***
 This software is released under the MIT License.